This guide will help you:

 Feeling stuck trying to craft an intention is common.
 Your subconscious mind and ego may be putting up mental blocks or maybe you’re still becoming more aware of your feelings, emotions, and internal workings.

 Maybe you want clarity on something in your life but don’t know how to formulate the question of intent.
 Maybe you just want magical insight downloads from the universe or tap into your inner wisdom and see what’s there.
 It’s okay!
-You don’t absolutely need to come with a specific intention.
+You don’t absolutely need to come up with a specific intention.

 Consider keeping it broad and letting your journey unfold as it will.
 For example “help me heal all which is needed” or “show me what I need to see”.